logo

 Drive Medical Nitro Euro Style Rollator Walker

-• Adjustable Components: Push button allows you to quickly adjust the height of the handles; The backrest of our walker with wheels can be moved up or down via a tool-free thumb screw
+• Adjustable Fit: Handles feature push-button height adjustment; the backrest of the height-adjustable rollator can be moved up or down via a tool-free thumb screw

 Pros